jg-digital-media/jgdm-woocommerce-selectors/README.md

 [Back to Top](#sections)

-### Jump to the pages to view the selectors you need for that page.
+### Selectors Navigation -  Jump to the pages to view the selectors you need for that page.

  [Shop Home](#shop-homepage) | [Shop Archive](#shop-archive-page) | [Basket](#woocommerce-basket-page) | [MyAccount](#woocommerce-myaccount-page) | [Checkout](#woocommerce-checkout-page) | [Single Product Page](#woocommerce-product-single) | [Returns](#returns) | [Privacy](#privacy)